hkirk/swtafp-slides/slides/12/actor-2.md

 * In a dynamic system where actors are created/removed<br/><!-- .element: class="fragment" -->
     * you can send messages to known addresses
-* Don't need to be hardcoded adresses, messages can represent actorPath<br/><!-- .element: class="fragment" -->
+* Don't need to be hardcoded addresses, messages can represent actorPath<br/><!-- .element: class="fragment" -->

 ----